Social responsibilityChildren's Day at ATB (Photo: ATB)

 In addition to the purchase of office materials made of recycled or renewable raw materials, we are considering further possibilities for a sustainable procurement policy.
 The entire life cycle of products is increasingly being taken into account when assessing their cost-effectiveness.

-ATB has equipped its fleet with two e-bikes for business trips in the local area.
+ATB has equipped its fleet with two e-bikes and an e-cargobike for business trips in the local area.
 A charging station for e-vehicles is planned.
 ATB supports the possibility of an eco-friendly travel to and from the workplace by public transport and is thus partially covering the costs of so-called job tickets.

 We are currently evaluating further possibilities for a voluntary commitment to implement specific sustainability measures.